-80. The Principles of Evaluating Potential Gospel Targets
+80. The Principles of Feeling out Potential Gospel Targets

 (1) First, it is necessary to ascertain whether a potential gospel target is of good or poor humanity, whether they can accept the truth, and whether an evil spirit is at work in them.
 After this, establish whether the gospel may be spread to them;